a global network dedicated to creating better places to live through traditional building, architecture, and urbanism.

 Why is Willowbank Hosting INTBAU Canada?

-Willowbank is an advanced educational institution that focusses on an interdisciplinary approach to heritage conservation that balances both the skills and theory of traditional building.
+Willowbank is an advanced educational institution that focuses on an interdisciplinary approach to heritage conservation that balances both the skills and theory of traditional building.
 We are fostering a new generation of heritage and design professionals who have the capacity to integrate sustainable development, traditional knowledge and contemporary design.

 Not only do Willowbank and INTBAU share the patronage of His Royal Highness The Prince of Wales, we also share a commitment to building better places through the continuity of traditional building skills and design.